Home > Solutions > Pump Application Scope

 The inline configuration is particularly effective in chilled water and hot water distribution systems.
 In tall buildings, where vertical risers dominate the design, the pump can be installed directly into the riser with minimal deviation of pipework.
 This not only reduces installation cost but also improves efficiency over the system’s operating life.

 Inline pumps, defined by their vertical nozzle alignment, offer advantages like energy efficiency and easier integration due to reduced system resistance, improved suction hydraulics, and simplified piping.
-However, engineers need to account for nozzle loading, isolation, and service access during the design phase to ensure these pumps perform reliably in demanding building and industrial applications.And you can also contact the technical staff to obtain professional solutions.
+However, engineers need to account for nozzle loading, isolation, and service access during the design phase to ensure these pumps perform reliably in demanding building and industrial applications.As a leading industrial water pump manufacturer with decades of field expertise, FILIPUSI offers customizable fluid solutions and smart retrofitting services (including VFD and PLC integration).
+Contact Our Engineering Team today for free technical support and pump specifications.

 CONTACT US